Twe-Maker/MonkeyPox/README.md

 # MonkeyPox
-An ongoing outbreak of monkeypox was confirmed on 6 May 2022, beginning with a British resident.
-Show the spread of monkeypox and its few symptoms.
+An ongoing outbreak of monkey-pox was confirmed on 6 May 2022, beginning with a British resident.
+Show the spread of monkey-pox and its few symptoms.

 Project to demonstrate data manipulation with python.